AshenDrops/rebirth-modloader/README.md

 **Currently is not compatible with 7z files (or any files other than rar or zip for that matter)**

 *Modloader requires Python.
 You can download it [here](https://www.python.org/downloads/).
 The version you download doesn't matter as modloader is compatible with both.*
+  * Make sure to check "Add Python <version> to PATH" *Also requires rarfile -- I'm not 100% sure how you would install this on windows, but on OS X and Linux it's installed with `sudo pip install rarfile`*

 #Installation:
 * Download [modload.py](https://raw.githubusercontent.com/AshenDrops/rebirth-modloader/master/modload.py) (Right click > Save as)